RahulModak74/Bayesian-Traffic-Prism/README.md

 Gen AI and LLM provide extra scoring engine that is highly effective against zero day vulnerabilities.

-Our software mainly risk-analysis.ejs has the placeholder to either include API or your custom model and directly get Gen AI risk scores.
+Our software component risk-analysis.ejs has the placeholder to either include API or your custom model and directly get Gen AI risk scores.

 However owing to extreme dynamic nature and frequent changes (DeepSeek was recent such event) we have left it to end users to implement their Gen AI model.